George Davidsohn

-George Davidsohn (born January 20, 1936 in Montevideo, died October 16, 2015 in New York City) was the founder of Davidsohn Computer Services / BTSI and Davidsohn Global Technologies.
+George Davidsohn (January 20, 1936, in Montevideo – October 16, 2015, in New York City) was the founder of Davidsohn Computer Services / BTSI and Davidsohn Global Technologies.

 Early life and career

 Davidsohn was born in Montevideo to a Jewish family originating from Transylvania; when he was ten, the family moved to New York City where his father worked as a diplomatic consul.
 At 14, Davidsohn started his career on Wall Street as an IBM punched-card clerk, while attending high school at night.
 He attended Brooklyn College and the New York Institute of Finance.

 George Davidsohn & Son, Inc.

 In 1956, Davidsohn left Dean Witter and founded Davidsohn Computer Services.

 In 1973, Davidsohn himself left Control Data and formed The Davidsohn Group, a subsidiary of George Davidsohn & Son, Inc. As of January 2009, George Davidsohn & Son, Inc. is now Davidsohn Global Technologies and his son, Joseph has taken over as President and CEO.